Martin Schöner: Anne of Denmark and the incident at Stirling Castle

 In May 1603 Anne of Denmark came to Stirling Castle to try to get her son Prince Henry from the keeping of the Earl of Mar.
 On 9 May, Marie Stewart, Countess of Mar and her stepson, the Master of Mar, told Anne they could not release the Prince to her, and later that day she fell ill and fainted at dinner.
-Lady Argyll, Lady Mar, Jean Drummond and Marion Boyd, Mistress of Paisley carried her to bed where she had a miscarriage.
+Lady Argyll, Lady Mar, Jane Drummond and Marion Boyd, Mistress of Paisley carried her to bed where she had a miscarriage.
 According to the lawyer, Thomas Hamilton, who was at the castle, the queen told Dr Martin, Margaret Seton, Lady Paisley, and others that she had taken "some balm water that hastened her abort."

 There were suggestions that this miscarriage or abortion was self-induced, perhaps by the use of the "balm water".
 The Venetian ambassador in London, Giovanni Carlo Scaramelli, heard that the Prince's governess (meaning the Countess of Mar) had refused to give her the Prince, claiming Catholics might seize him in a revolt.
 He was told that Anne was furious and had beat her own belly.

 Alexander Seton, the queen's legal adviser, went to Stirling, and later described how the "best expedient was to comfort and encourage her majesty, to give her good heart; in sum, physick and medicine requireth then a greater place, than economic or politic".

 The Earl of Montrose, heard there was "a full assurance of her majesty's preservation and full recovery of her wanted (customary) health".
 As Lord Chancellor of Scotland, he made efforts to calm the controversy and help set Anne of Denmark on her way to England in June.
 Anne of Denmark was soon well enough to travel, and arrived at Windsor Castle on 10 July 1603.
 According to the French ambassador, the Marquess of Sully, when the Queen travelled to London, she "brought with her the body of the male child of which she had been delivered in Scotland, because endeavours had been used to persuade the public, that its death was only feigned".